astronomer/docs/astro/ci-cd-templates/circleci.md

 #### Configuration requirements

 - You have a `main` branch of an Astro project hosted in a single GitHub repository.
-- You have a `prod` Deployment on Astro where you deploy your `main` GitHub branche to.
+- You have a production Deployment on Astro where you want to deploy your `main` GitHub branch.
-- You have a `prod` CircleCI context where you create your environment variables to use in CI/CD workflow.
+- You have a production CircleCI context that stores environment variables for your CI/CD workflows.

 #### Implementation